Zied-BenBahri/Zied-BenBahri/README.md

 # 👋 Hi, I'm Zied Ben El Bahri

-🎓 Final-year Network Engineering student at the National Institute of Applied Sciences and Technology (INSAT), Tunisia.
+🎓 4th-year Network Engineering student at the National Institute of Applied Sciences and Technology (INSAT), Tunisia.
 ☁️ Cloud and DevOps enthusiast with hands-on experience in Azure and AWS platforms.
 🚀 Passionate about building scalable, secure, and automated cloud infrastructures.